The first SOFI implementation in Chile, modernized

 Published:

-In 2012, I started working on Super-resolution Optical Fluctuation Imaging at SCIAN-Lab, Universidad de Chile, collaborating with researchers at the III Physics Institute of the University of Gottingen in Germany.
-The goal was to implement SOFI from the ground up — cumulant computation, synthetic quantum dot simulators, deconvolution — and apply it to biological samples.
+In 2012, I started working on Super-resolution Optical Fluctuation Imaging at SCIAN-Lab, Universidad de Chile, collaborating remotely with researchers at the III Physics Institute of the University of Gottingen in Germany.
+Working across continents and time zones with the Gottingen team was both challenging and exhilarating – SOFI was a relatively new technique at the time, and there was limited local expertise in Chile to draw on.
+Every implementation decision, from the cumulant computation pipeline to the deconvolution strategy, required careful coordination through emails and video calls, often debugging numerical issues with a six-hour time difference.
+The goal was to implement SOFI from the ground up – cumulant computation, synthetic quantum dot simulators, deconvolution – and apply it to biological samples.
 After months of work, we achieved the first successful SOFI super-resolution imaging in Chile, resolving structures below the diffraction limit using nothing more than temporal statistics from blinking fluorescent emitters.
+The pride of being the first group in Chile to produce these results was immense – it proved that cutting-edge computational optics could be done here, not just in European labs with larger budgets and established traditions in the field.
+That work contributed to a publication at SPIE Photonics West, presenting the cumulant-based framework and validation results.

 From MATLAB folder to web app

 The original MATLAB code did its job well.
-It produced results, contributed to a SPIE publication, and then sat quietly in a folder for over a decade.
+It produced results, contributed to the SPIE publication, and then sat quietly in a folder for over a decade – untouched, gathering digital dust until the recent modernization effort gave me a reason to open it again.
+The modernized code is now available on GitHub.
 That is the natural life cycle of most research code.
 But recently, while modernizing several old projects, I decided to give the SOFI pipeline a proper second life as a Python web application with FastAPI and interactive visualization.

 The core mathematics have not changed — cumulants are cumulants — but wrapping them in a clean interface with synthetic blinking simulations and real-time parameter adjustment makes the ideas far more accessible.
 A student can now open a browser, generate a quantum dot field, compute cumulants from order 2 to 6, and watch the resolution improve before their eyes.
 No MATLAB license, no installation, no archaeology through uncommented scripts.